Tag (game)

-Tag (also called [TAG], tig, it, tiggy, tips, tick, tip) is a playground game involving two or more players chasing other players in an attempt to "tag" and mark them out of play, usually by touching with a hand.
+Tag (also called chase, tig, it, tiggy, tips, tick, on-on and tip) is a playground game involving one or more players chasing other players in an attempt to "tag" and mark them out of play, typically by touching with a hand.
 There are many variations; most forms have no teams, scores, or equipment.
-Usually, when a person is tagged, the tagger says, "Tag, you're 'it'!"
-The last one tagged during tag is "it" for the next round.
-The game is known by other names in various parts of the world, including "running and catching" in India and "catch and cook" in the Middle East.
+Usually when a person is tagged, the tagger says, "It!", "Tag, you're 'It'!" or "Tag".
+The last one tagged during tag is "It" for the next round.
+The game is known by other names in various parts of the world, including "running and catching" in India, "catch and cook" in the Middle East, and "lelu" in Vanuatu.

 Origin of name

+The game has many different names in different parts of the UK: 'tig' in Yorkshire, Scotland, and in the North West of England; and 'it' in the South of England.
+In the United States the game is usually called 'tag', and in Australia it is sometimes called 'tips'.

-In 2018, the popular internet meme "How old when you were when you found out " began circulating stating that the meaning of the word tag was an acronym meaning 'touch and go'.
+In 2018, the internet meme "How old were you when you found out " began circulating, which stated that the origin of the word tag was an acronym meaning 'touch and go'.
 Investigation by snopes.com found this to be false.
-According to the Merriam-Webster dictionary, the origin of the name 'tag' is unknown, while the Oxford Dictionary of English speculates it to be a variant of 'tig', which is speculated to be a variant of 'tick'.
+According to the Merriam-Webster dictionary, the origin of the name 'tag' is unknown, while the Oxford Dictionary of English speculates it to be a variant of 'tig', which itself is possibly a variant of 'tick'.